Descripción

 Envejecimiento

-Crianza de 18 meses en barricas de roble francés, el 20% nuevas.
+Crianza de unos 18 meses en barricas de roble francés, el 20% nuevas.

 Opinión de los críticos